scotthollandjr/RestaurantsJava/README.md

 #### _4/26/2016_

 ## Description
 Restaurant list project for Epicodus Java course.
+User enters a restaurant, and the program will list out entries.

 ## Setup/Installation Requirements
 * Clone repository